schmidhorst/paperless-ngx-document-follow-up/README.md

 This files are allowing to create an additional container, which uses the paperless-ngx-API to set an document tag if the actual date is near the custom field date of your document.

 ## Usage:
-- Create an custom field with data type "Date", e.g. with the name 'DueDate' or 'Deadline'.
+- Create an custom field with data type "Date", e.g. with the name 'DueDate' or 'Deadline' (DUE_FIELD).
 - Assign it to some of your documents.
-- Create or select a tag, e.g. with the name 'ToDo' or 'open'
+- Create or select a tag, e.g. with the name 'ToDo' or 'open' (TODO_TAG).

 Optional:
   - Filter your documents by that tag and save it as a view.